kangpx/onlineTiny2023/README.md

 - `gap9/xxx/online_training.c`

 APIs:
-- ot_init()
+- ot_init_chunk()
-> int ot_init(void);
+> int ot_init_chunk(void);

 This function allocates a piece of dynamic L1-memory for online training, initilizes the buffer pointers and resets the w/b increment cache to all zeros.
 Returns -1 if failed to allocate L1-memory otherwise 0.
 This funtion should be called after the network initialization and before online training.

-- ot_update()
-> void ot_update(void);

-This function manages the transfer of the needed buffers between L2- and L1 memory and updates the weights/biases of the classifier.
-This function should be called after `ot_init()`.

-- ot_clean()
+- ot_clean_chunk()
-> void ot_clean(void);
+> void ot_clean_chunk(void);

-This function frees the dynamic L1-memory allocated in `ot_init()`.
+This function frees the dynamic L1-memory allocated in `ot_init_chunk()`.

-- ot_init_chunk()
-> int ot_init_chunk(void);

-Init funtion for the case where the w/b icrement caches & output buffers are transferred between L2- and L1-memory and updated in chunks (Default NUM_CHUNK for gym, qvar, ultra datasets are 2, 1, 1).

-- ot_update_chunk()
-> void ot_update_chunk(void);

-Update funtion for the case where the w/b icrement caches & output buffers are transferred between L2- and L1-memory and updated in chunks.

 - ot_update_chunk_parallel()
 > void ot_update_chunk(void);

 Update funtion for the case where multi-clusters are used and the w/b icrement caches & output buffers are transferred between L2- and L1-memory and updated in chunks.

+**"chunk" here means that w/b increment buffers and output buffers in L2-memory can be divided into equal-length chunks, which are transferred to L1-memory and updated one by one during online training.
+Default chunk number is 1 for all the three datastes.**

 #### Run the Project
 To run the project (taking ultra project as example):